 The first one is education-oriented:

-BACKUP YOUR DATA!
+BACK UP YOUR DATA!

-This might seem tech-related, but we think of it more as common knowledge: how could you not have backups for your essential data?
+This might seem tech-related, but we think of it more like common knowledge: how could you not have backups for your essential data?
 You should store it both online and offline and take time to test your ability to revert to backups during a potential incident.

 Train your employees!

 User awareness is one of the most reliable methods to prevent an attack, so make sure you take the time to educate your employees and advise them to report to the security teams as soon as they notice something unusual.
-They should be aware of phishing techniques and other social engineering tactics cybercriminals may use to get into your organisation.
+They should be aware of phishing techniques and other social engineering tactics cybercriminals may use to get into your organization.

 The second one – technology-related: